Replaces: Arabic version (2005), Spanish version (2005), French version (2005), Chinese version (2005)

 This Act is also administered by the Veterinary Services Division.
 It provides legislation for the export of fishery products and by-products from Jamaica.
 All processing facilities on land and at sea require licenses.
 An export health certificate is required for the export of such products.

 Applied research in aquaculture has been occurring since the 1950's.
-Research appears to be driven by the needs of the Industry.
+Research appears to be driven by the needs of the industry.
 However, no single body establishes what the research priorities should be.
 Currently very few organizations and institutions are involved in applied research, education and training in aquaculture.
-The main agencies are the Fisheries Division, the Scientific Research Council, the University of the West Indies and the College of Agriculture, Science and Education and the private sector through Aquaculture Jamaica Ltd., a major company involved in aquaculture in Jamaica.
+The main agencies are the Fisheries Division, and to a lesser extent the Scientific Research Council (SRC), the University of the West Indies (UWI) and the College of Agriculture, Science and Education (CASE) and private sector companies such as Algix Jamaica Limited, a new entrant into aquaculture in Jamaica.

-The Fisheries Division through the Aquaculture Branch (Inland Fisheries Unit) has been conducting applied research and training in aquaculture since its inception.
-However, as a result of inadequate resources most of these activities have had to be curtailed.
+The Fisheries Division, through the Aquaculture Branch (previouisly the Inland Fisheries Unit), has been conducting applied research and training in aquaculture since its inception.
+However, as a result of inadequate resources most of these activities have been halted or curtailed.

-The University of the West Indies has offered a final year six-weeks course in aquaculture since 1984.
-This course in now combined with Fisheries and titled Fisheries and Aquaculture Technologies.
-In the academic year 2005/2006, the University of the West Indies has introduced a new MSc.
-Program in Coastal, Estuarine and Marine biology of which aquaculture/mariculture is a component, through the Department of Life Sciences.
+The University of the West Indies has offered a six-week course in aquaculture since 1984 for students in their final year.
+This course in now combined with Fisheries and is titled Fisheries and Aquaculture Technologies.
+In the academic year 2005/2006, the University of the West Indies has introduced a new Master’s of Science Program in Coastal, Estuarine and Marine Biology of which aquaculture/mariculture is a component, through the Department of Life Sciences.

 Some of the strategies to be adopted include:

-A consistently high demand for fish products ensures a ready market for aquaculture products.
-However, local producers are facing competition from foreign competitors that produce at a lower cost than they do.
-There will be the need for farmers to improve their efficiency so that they can compete with fish that is imported into the island.
+Local producers are facing competition from foreign competitors that produce at a lower costs.
+There will be the need for farmers to improve their efficiency so that they can compete with fish that is imported to the island.

 Carberry, J and F.C.
 Hanley.
 1997.
 Commercial Intensive Tilapia Culture in Jamaica p.
 64-67.
 In D.E.
 Allston, B.W.
 Green and H.C.
 Clifford (eds.).
 The Fourth Symposium on Aquaculture in Central America: Focusing on Shrimp and Tilapia, 22 – 24 April 1997, Tegucigalpa, Honduras.
 Associacion Nacional de Acuicultores de Honduras and the Latin American Chapter of the World Aquaculture Society.